-If you decide that an individual unit or the course you have enrolled in isn’t for you, you must complete your higher education provider's withdrawal process by the census date.
+If you decide that an individual unit or the course you have enrolled in isn’t for you, you must complete your higher education provider's withdrawal process by the census date to avoid being charged fees.

 What's on this page